cs3157-borowski/recitations/recitation_1/git.md

 These are just a two reasons that may influence you to pull to rebase or merge, but it is up to you.
 You can also read more [here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)

 ### Configuring Pull
-Similar to the way that you configured `$git merge` above, you can do the same to configure `$git pull`.
+We presented you the options and now you can make a decision on you wish to configure `$git pull`.
+Run these commands based on your decision:

 1. Merge: run `$ git config pull.rebase false`
 2. Rebase: `$ git config pull.rebase true`